Pistol Mitralieră model 1963/1965: Features

 The PM md.
 63 was almost indistinguishable from an early Soviet AKM with a stamped receiver.
 It was issued with an early pattern AKM bayonet, also manufactured under license from the Soviet Union.
 The Romanian PM md.
 63 bayonets were indistinguishable from early Soviet AKM bayonets, bar the unique serial numbers with a Latin letter prefix etched on the crossguard and scabbard face.
 They were also fitted with wrist straps of brown leather with three-slot buckles for attachment to the crossguard and a friction buckle for attachment to the hilt.
 The bayonet was suspended by a bayonet frog, rather than the more common hangar strap favored by some Eastern European armies of the era, from a rifleman's equipment.
 The PM md.
 63 was also issued with a unique Romanian leather sling, which was later replaced by nylon slings that more closely resembled the late Soviet pattern.

 Early production PM md.
 63/65s were not fitted with the same slanted muzzle brake as the Soviet AKM, but a simple muzzle nut which more closely resembled that of the original AK-47.
 Later PM md.
 63s and PM md.
 90s were fitted with the slanted muzzle brake.

 Each PM md.
 63/65's receiver was marked on the left with the year of production and a serial number with a Latin letter prefix.
-There are three fire selector markings on the right side of the receiver: "S" ("Sigur", safety), "FA" ("Foc Automat", automatic fire), and "FF" ("Foc cu Foc", semi-automatic fire).
+There are three fire selector markings on the right side of the receiver: "S" ("Sigur", safe), "FA" ("foc automat", automatic fire), and "FF" ("foc cu foc", semi-automatic fire).
 The same fire selector markings on the AIM and AIMS export variants were "S", "A", and "R".